ScriptoWhisp/abomarket-marketplace-backend/README.md

 Run the Application Container:

-2. Change docker-compose.yml as follows:
+2. Change docker-compose.yml as follows

+> NOTE: change /path/to/application.properties to the path of your application.properties file:

 ```bash
 version: "3.7"